Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Saturday morning, afternoon or evening: Remove dough from the fridge, turn it out, score it and bake!

 My best advice?
-Try this no-knead olive artisan bread toasted, slathered with mayo then topped with sliced tomatoes, a good drizzle of olive oil, lots of flaky salt and crushed black pepper the next time you’re craving tomato toast!
+Try this No-Knead Olive Artisan Bread toasted, slathered with mayo then topped with sliced tomatoes, a good drizzle of olive oil, lots of flaky salt and crushed black pepper for the best tomato toast!

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!